ArdaxHz/mdownloader/README.md

 `python3 mdownloader.py "Please Put These On, Takamine-san" -s`

+### Range Downloading
+Pass the `-r` parameter to download a range of chapters for manga download.
+You can use `all` to download all the chapters, `!` in front of a chapter number to exclude that chapter or chapter range.

+`Enter the chapter(s) to download: all, !2-5` Will download all the chapters excluding 2 to 5 (inclusive).
+`Enter the chapter(s) to download: 10-18, 5` Will download chapter 5, then 10 to 18 (inclusive).

 ## Options
 - -l --language (optional.
 Use the MD code of the language you want to download.
 Default: en)
 - -t --type (optional.
 You can choose between 'manga', 'chapter', 'group' or 'user' options.
 Default: chapter)
 - -f --folder (optional.
 Downloads the images to a folder instead of an archive.
 Default: False)
 - -c --covers (optional.
 Download the manga covers, *works only with manga downloads*.
 Default: False)
 - -j --json (optional.
 Add the chapter data as found on the api to the archive or folder.
 Default: True)
 - -r --range (optional.
-Instead of downloading all the chapters, you can download a range of chapters, or download all while excluding some. 'all' to download all chapters, '!' before a chapter number or range to exclude those chapters from the download.
+Download a range of chapters, or download all while excluding some.
 Default: True)
 - -s --search (optional. **NEEDED** to search for manga.
 Wrap multiple words in quotation marks, e.g. "Please Put These On, Takamine-san".
 Default: False)
 - --login (optional.
 Login to MangaDex.
 Default: False)
 - --force (optional.
 Force refresh the downloaded cache.
 Default: False)